iplaksiy/abstract-app-ts/README.md

 3. **Storage Handling**: Ensure that the storage strategies can handle the new model.
 This might involve adding logic to deserialize and manage the new model in the chosen storage backend.
 4. **Integrate with Application Logic**: Update the application logic to create, retrieve, update, and delete instances of the new model using the unified API provided by the `App` class.

+### Use Cases

+The abstract model approach is versatile and can be applied to a wide range of applications, including but not limited to:

+1. **Content Management Systems (CMS)**:
+    - Manage various types of content such as articles, blogs, images, and videos.
+    - Easily introduce new content types and storage backends as needed.

+2. **E-commerce Platforms**:
+    - Handle different entities like products, orders, customers, and reviews.
+    - Scale with increasing product types and customer data by adding new models and optimizing storage strategies.

+3. **Customer Relationship Management (CRM) Systems**:
+    - Manage customer data, interactions, and support tickets.
+    - Extend the system with new models for campaigns, leads, and sales pipelines.

+4. **Social Media Applications**:
+    - Manage user profiles, posts, comments, and messages.
+    - Adapt to new features like stories, reels, and live streams by introducing new models.

+5. **Healthcare Management Systems**:
+    - Handle patient records, appointments, prescriptions, and medical history.
+    - Add new models for lab results, billing, and insurance information.

+6. **Project Management Tools**:
+    - Manage projects, tasks, timelines, and team members.
+    - Scale to include additional features like resource management and time tracking with new models.

 ### Conclusion

 The abstract model approach combined with the strategy pattern for storage provides a scalable and adaptable framework for managing diverse data models in a TypeScript application.
 This design enhances modularity, maintainability, and scalability, making it suitable for applications that need to evolve over time with changing data management requirements.
+Additionally, the benefits of type inference and global access to models through the `App` class further streamline development and contribute to the overall scalability of the application.

 ## File Structure